louisnw01/lightweight-charts-python/docs/source/docs.md

 Sets the data for the line.

-This should be given as a DataFrame, with the columns: `time | price`
+This should be given as a DataFrame, with the columns: `time | value`
 ___

 ### `update`